 The Recreation and Intramural Sports Department on campus offers a variety of recreational opportunities for students.
-The Recreation Center offers a state-of-the-art fitness room and a walking track as well as 4 basketball courts.
-Additionally, the Department of Student Programs and Leadership Development in collaboration with the Campus Activities Board (run by students) offers many opportunities for students such as movie nights each weekend, trips to New York City for Broadway shows, skydiving opportunities, etc.
+The Keiper Recreation Center offers a state-of-the-art fitness room and a walking track as well as 4 basketball courts.
+Additionally, the Department of Student Activities and Involvement collaboration with the Campus Activities Board (run by students) offers many opportunities for students such as movie nights each weekend, trips to New York City for Broadway shows, skydiving opportunities, etc.

 What happens when bad weather prevents me from getting to campus?

-Those students who commute and cannot safely get to the campus due to snow or ice conditions should notify the Office of the Vice President for Student Life and Dean of Students, (570) 321-4039, or email email@example.com.The Dean's office will notify your faculty members.
+If you are unable to travel to campus when classes are in session, you should notify the Office of the Vice President for Student Life and Dean of Students, (570) 321-4039, or email email@example.com.
+The Dean's office will notify your faculty members.
 An inclement weather link on the Lycoming College homepage will list class cancellations on bad weather days when the college is open.
 Please check the link before traveling to campus.

-If the College decides to close, delay the opening of the College, or cancel classes, announcements may be heard on the following television stations: WBRE, WNEP, WYOU.
+If the College decides to closed, delay the opening of the College, or cancel classes, announcements may be heard on the following television stations: WBRE, WNEP, WYOU.
 The following radio stations may also be listened to for such announcements: WRAK 1400 AM, WRKK 1200AM, WKSB 102.7 FM, WMYL 95.5 FM, WBZD 93.3 FM, WILQ 105.1 FM, WSFT 107.9 FM, WVRT 97.7 FM, and WRLC 91.7 FM.
-An announcement will also be sent by e-mail on the College's e-mail system and a message will be provided on the College Switchboard.
+An announcement will also be sent by email on the College's email system and a message will be provided on the College Switchboard.

 Do students get mail boxes on campus?

 Commuter students are not assigned on-campus mailboxes.
-However, If you wish to have a mailbox, please contact the Mailroom.
+However, If you wish to have a mailbox, please contact the Mailroom, firstname.lastname@example.org.
 Boxes are assigned on a first come-first served bases.

 How can I find out about clubs and student organizations on campus?

-For a list of all recognized student organizations (as well as information on how to start your own organization), go to the Student Programs website or visit the Office of Student Programs and Leadership Development, third floor, Wertz Student Center.
+For a list of all recognized student organizations (as well as information on how to start your own organization), go to the Student Involvement website or visit the Office of Student Involvement, third floor, Wertz Student Center.

 Is there an organization just for commuter students?

-CSO is an organization for commuter students and resident students who are interested in getting to know the commuter students.
-Please contact Jean Wool in the Office of the Vice President for Student Life and Dean of Students for information about joining CSO.
+CSO is an organization for commuter students or resident students who are interested in getting to know the commuter students.
+Please contact Barb Eldred for information about joining CSO.